FS > M.A.Y.B.E.

 Well, if you’re feeling impatient with the resources at hand, don’t give up hope, there’s always another option, another person or practice to try.
 Finding a therapeutic model that is helpful is often just a matter of finding the right relational psychology, something that’s between you and the individual therapist.
 From there, the model they use is typically warped and molded until it fits your friendship, rather than the other way around. :-)

-Filed in: Se /25/ | Sensation /40/ | Therapeutic Practice /144/
+Filed in: Se /25/ | Therapeutic Practice /144/ | Sensation /40/

-Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Carpemdor."
-I think this is related to solidified coffee.
+Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Bork."
+Which I believe is a term used when speaking about feats of stupidity.

 ·